arc1111111/Lora_by_index/README.md

 The CR String To Combo node is used to convert string outputs (such as model_name or lora_name) into combo/dropdown selections, which are then consumed by standard ComfyUI loader nodes.

-🚀 Usage
-Node LoraByIndexNode (LoRA by Index)
-Inputs:

-folder — select the LoRA folder (displays the number of files in each folder). index — numerical index of the LoRA in the sorted list (0 to 9999). lora_strength — strength of the LoRA application (default 1.0, range -10.0 to 10.0). control_after_generate — behavior after generation (fixed, increment, decrement, randomize).

 <img width="917" height="685" alt="Image1" src="https://github.com/user-attachments/assets/6e05839e-2d01-418a-a13b-fb32691e2f2a" />